Train Hopping Charlottesville

 “Some of the guys back in Nam fucked me up when I called em babyyy…some guys don’t like that shit…hahaha…glug…glug…glug…but fuck it.
 Three mah friends died man…three of em…glug…glug…glug…right by my side…still call em babyyy.
-Ya wanna drink of Four Loko Gold babyyy?”
+Ya’s wanna drink of Four Loko Gold babyyy?”

-He shuffled forward and in a fluid motion he jumped off the wall, taking a 4-ft tall tumble, all the while, losing his shorts.
+Frank’s hands stopped shaking as he drank more than half of his 40 and dipped into his 14% malt beverage.
+He shuffled forward and in a fluid motion, jumped off the wall, taking a four-foot tumble, all the while, losing his shorts.
 They hung around his ankles as he moaned in between a burst of giggles.
-He wore tighty whities smeared with shit stains and piss.
-He was a fuckin’ mess and as bad as we both felt.
-There was not a thing we could do, but lend him a helping hand up.
+His tighty whities smeared with shit stains and piss as he rolled between the broken shards of glass.
+He was a fuckin’ mess and as bad as we both felt, there was not a thing we could do, but lend him a hand.

 “Frankkk,” I said in a concerned voice….”ya alright buddy?
 Ya got lucky I cleaned up all those broken 40’s people smashed earlier.
 Otherwise we prob would have had to call the ambulance…”

 He just chuckled and pulled his shorts back up over his waist.